soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

   return parser
 ```

-Using the parser, we can create a a traversal object so that we can load the sentences into the parser and then traverse the resulting tree to extract relevant phrases.
+Using the parser, we can create a tree traversal object so that we can load the sentences into the parser and then traverse the  tree to extract relevant phrases.
 The traversal object gathers both noun and prepositional phrases.

 ```
 class Traverse():